Pandaqi/Pandaqi-Blog/pandaqi-blog/content/tutorials/deploy-phaser-game-as-executables/index.md

 In my case, I simply like having executable versions of all games.
 Some HTML5 games I made 10 years ago don't work anymore because of slight changes in browsers, which is sad.
 Keeping executables means your game will be playable for a much longer time.

 But the reason isn't important.
 It's about how to do it!
 Let's start.

+_This guide was written in June of 2023.
+In the future, I hope to try the Tauri software for this process as well and report how it works._

 > If you want to build for _mobile_ instead, check out my other tutorial: [How to deploy a Phaser game for mobile](../deploy-phaser-game-for-mobile/).
 The start of both tutorials is very similar, then it differentiates.